Yamato (wrestler): Dragon Gate (2006–present)

 When Gamma and Yasushi Kanda began to have serious problems with each other, he helped organize a match between them where the loser would be kicked out of Real Hazard.
 Even though Kanda lost, Gamma ended up being the one ousted from the unit, after Kenichiro Arai joined the group's ranks and assisted them in beating down Gamma.
 Yamato then took over Gamma's role as leader.

-On March 1, he and Cyber Kong would lose the Open the Twin Gate titles to Susumu Yokosuka & Gamma after stablemate Kagetora interfered and turned on them.
-He then began to provoke BxB Hulk, and even offered him to join Real Hazard under his Black Hulk persona.
+On March 1, he and Cyber Kong lost the Open the Twin Gate titles to Susumu Yokosuka and Gamma after stablemate Kagetora interfered and turned on them.
+He then began to provoke BxB Hulk, and offered him to join Real Hazard under his Black Hulk persona.
 Hulk responded by randomly attacking members of Real Hazard as Black Hulk, dominating each attack until April 15, when Real Hazard got the better of him and laid him out.
 Yamato then challenged him to a match, and said he did not care whether Hulk fought him as Black Hulk or his normal self.
-The match, held on May 5, saw BxB Hulk as Black Hulk beat him by referee stoppage.
+In the match, held on May 5, saw BxB Hulk as Black Hulk beat him by referee stoppage.

 Shortly after this, a lot of friendly fire began to occur between Real Hazard in their matches.
 On May 23, Yamato told the group not to interfere in his match the next day against Shingo Takagi.
 However, Kanda still hits Takagi with a blue box and then tossed the box to Yamato.
 A disappointed Yamato refused to use the blue box and even gave Takagi a free shot on him due to the interference.
 In the end, Yamato lost the match.
 The refusal of help from his stable caused Genki Horiguchi to question his reasoning.
 He then went to New Japan Pro-Wrestling to compete in their annual Best of the Super Juniors tournament, hoping tensions would've cooled down by the time he returned to Dragon Gate.
 Though he was eliminated from contention in the round-robin portion of the tournament, only winning two of six matches, his two wins came against junior heavyweight greats Jyushin Thunder Liger and eventual winner Koji Kanemoto.
 When he returned to Dragon Gate, he continually refused to team with his Real Hazard stablemates, and finally quit the group altogether on June 26.